Here's the low-down on tax and IRD numbers in New Zealand.

-Yes, another confusingly shortened word that means nothing to working holiday visitors.
-An IRD number is like a TFN in Australia.
+This three letter acronym means nothing to visitors or people who are planning to do a working holiday in New Zealand.
+An IRD number is like a tax file number (TFN) in Australia.
 This is a unique number issued to you by Inland Revenue.
-Your number will be 8 - 9 digits and it will never ever change.
+Your number will be eight to nine digits and it will never ever change.
 Yep, not even if you move country, it’s that unique!

-You should go ahead an apply for one of these numbers when you have you visa through as you need one;
+You should apply for an IRD number when you have your visa if you need one:

-Basically if you are planning on working in New Zealand and don't have an IRD then tax will be deducted at a higher rate.
+Basically, if you are planning on working in New Zealand and don't have an IRD, tax will be deducted at a higher rate.

 All you have to do is apply online using the Inland Revenue website.

-Make sure you read through everything properly in your application so you understand it all fully.
+Make sure you read through everything properly in your application so you understand it all.

 Like most countries everyone has to pay tax and its nothing new to New Zealand and the people working there.
-So when you come and work here then the same applies for you.
+So when you come and work here, the same applies for you.
 In New Zealand, you pay tax on a pay as you earn basis (PAYE) and it includes Accident Compensation Corporation (ACC) earners levy.
-Therefore, if you have an accident whilst in New Zealand, you can get medical treatment without the costs.
+Therefore, if you have an accident while in New Zealand, you can get medical treatment without the costs.

 When working as a tourist in New Zealand then you become a non-resident employee, unless you are in the country more than 183 days, then you become a resident.